apeskinian/p5_treasures_untold/README.md

     | ![Jar of Dirt SKU](documentation/features/product_details/sku_generation.png "sku example") |
     | ![Heart of Te Fiti SKU](documentation/features/product_details/sku_generation_unique.png "sku example") |

-    When the yellow edit icon is tapped/clicked, a prompt is displayed prefilled with the selected products details.
+    When the yellow edit button is clicked, a prompt is displayed prefilled with the selected products details.
 These can be edited in the same manner as the creation of a new product.
 If a new image is selected, a preview of the chosen file will show next to the current image.

     The user can then save the product by clicking on the 'Update' button or cancel and return to the dashboard with the 'Cancel' or modal close button.